sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 I recommend you not only read the post, but also *actually* follow along!
 At worst you'll have spent 20 minutes looking at another way of doing things.
 At best you'll have a new tool in your kit and you'll learn to be even more handsome.

-At the end of Pasan's post, he mentions,
+At the end of Pasan's post, he mentions:

 > The only downside that I see right now to using Quartz
 > Composer is that if you're protoyping something complex,